-If you are traveling solo the Valley Hostel is your best option for cheap accommodation.
-Located in the heart of the valley.
-This hostel is within walking distance of nearby waterfalls, retail shops, restaurants, and the main train station.
+If you are traveling solo, the Valley Hostel is your best option for cheap accommodation.
+Located in the heart of the valley, this hostel is within walking distance to nearby waterfalls, retail shops, restaurants, and the main train station.
 Valley Hostel offers dorms and private rooms for every sort of traveler!

 FOR ALL OTHER PLACES TO STAY, SEE MY COMPLETE GUIDE ON WHERE TO STAY IN LAUTERBRUNNEN

 There is a wide selection of cafes and restaurants offering a choice of different style cuisines for everyone’s tastebuds.